Inaccessible Island

 Inaccessible Island is a volcanic island located in the South Atlantic Ocean, 31 km south-west of Tristan da Cunha.
 Its highest point, Swale's Fell, reaches 581 m, and the island is 12.65 km2 in area.
 The volcano was last active approximately one million years ago and is now extinct.

 Inaccessible Island is a part of the archipelago of Tristan da Cunha, which is a part of the overseas territory of the United Kingdom known as Saint Helena, Ascension and Tristan da Cunha.
-Tristan da Cunha itself is accessible only by sea via a seven-day voyage from Cape Town, South Africa.
+Tristan da Cunha itself is accessible only by sea via a six-day voyage from Cape Town, South Africa.
 The harbour on Inaccessible Island allows access for only a few days of the year.
 Access to Inaccessible Island must be granted by the local government office.

 Geography

 Southern coast of Inaccessible Island seen in 2024, with Tristan da Cunha visible on the right.

 The island is approximately 40 km to the southwest of the main island of the Tristan da Cunha archipelago.
 Mostly desolate and inhospitable, the island has a few small, rocky beaches that host penguins and subantarctic fur seals.
 Generations of sailors were wary of the difficult landing and inhospitable terrain.
 Inaccessible Island has been without permanent inhabitants since 1873.

 Along with Gough Island, Inaccessible Island is a protected wildlife reserve.
 Together they form the UNESCO World Heritage Site of Gough and Inaccessible Islands.
 Inaccessible Island is home of the endemic Inaccessible Island rail, the world's smallest extant flightless bird.